taciobelmonte/stradigi_assignment/README.md

 Some features are not fully finalized, especially in the backend.
 For example, the login process.
 Currently, logged-in user information is not fully integrated, causing incorrect uploads to certain views.

-Another point that was not implemented was the addition of the avatar of the user.
+Another point that was not implemented was the addition of the avatar of the user and also user notifications.